New York Hidden Gems: Unveiling 14 of the Big Apple’s Best-Kept Secrets

 The Elevated Acre

 What happens when you marry art and nature?
-Indulge in some new perspectives when you abscond to the Elevated Acre.
+Indulge in some new perspectives when you abscond to the Elevated Acre, one of the hidden gems in NYC.

 More akin to an art installation than construction.
 The plaza’s beacon tower displays subtle texture thanks to each panel of glass installed within a three-inch tolerance.
 After admiring the meticulously groomed gardens be sure to snag a snack at the on-site cafe.